Molecular Properties Prediction

 - Clearly describe your methodology, experiments, results, and findings

-- Include key plots or tables where relevant (e.g., ROC curves, performance comparisons)
+- Include key plots or tables where relevant (e.g., ROC curves, performance comparisons across splits, ablation results)

 - Do not include code in the report